Bhashit/bhashit.github.io/_posts/2015-05-14-no-retirement.markdown

 is fun.
 At least the end result is.
 Most of the time, whenever I have needed to push myself hard to get something done, it has always been a pleasure.
 I have worked through weekends, stayed long nights and logged 60 hours of work on 40 hour contracts.
-And the end results have always been fulfilling.
+Those have always been good times, and the end results have been fulfilling.
 Good work, and the subsequent feeling of accomplishment, is probably the biggest thing contributing to my happiness.
 And I have been through a brief period when I didn't get my hands on problems that required me to work or think hard for them.
 Those weren't exactly fun times.

 When I say that I don't want to retire, I don't mean to say that I will always continue to be a programmer.
 I think that will depend on a